dcsoft-yyf/JIEJIE.NET/README.md

-# JieJie.NET
+# JIEJIE.NET
-  An open source tool to encrypt .NET assembly file, help people protect theirs copyright.
+  An open source tool to obfuscation .NET assembly file, help people protect theirs copyright.
   <br /> Jie(2)Jie(4) in chinese is a kind of transparet magic protect shield.

 ## Background